sprioleau/teeny.fun-t3/README.md

 <!-- ![Social Card][social-card-url] -->

+> This repository has been archived and is read-only.

 # Make teeny tiny URLs with emojis 😂!

 Use [teeny.fun][deployed-url] to generate emoji-powered short links.
 Login to customize your teeny link.